xibitdigital/ai-ops-documentation/docs/intro.md

 ### How GitOps AI Works

 1. **Integration with GitLab**: GitOps AI integrates with your GitLab projects, monitoring commits and pipeline activities.
-2. **Triggering Actions**: Based on predefined rules, such as new merge requests or specific pipeline events, GitOps AI automatically triggers either a code review or analysis.
+2. **Triggering Actions**: Based on predefined rules, such as new merge requests or specific pipeline events, GitOps AI triggers either a code review or analysis.
 3. **AI-Powered Analysis**: The service utilizes its suite of AI models to examine the code or pipeline, identifying potential issues and generating actionable feedback.
 4. **Feedback Delivery**: The insights and recommendations are then provided directly within GitLab, either as comments in the merge request or notes in the pipeline, making it easy for developers to review and act upon them.